 - Learning: For enhancing both your hard and soft sales skills

-In order to choose the best sales tools for your tech stack, you need to first understand what problem you’re trying to solve.
+To choose the best sales tools for your tech stack, you must first understand what problem you’re trying to solve.
 Ask yourself the following questions:

 - Do I need more prospects?
 Look for sales tools that focus on list building and outreach.